-UTI is dedicated to providing theological education to church leaders that is relevant and upbuilding for the African American community.
+For 40 years, the Urban Theological Institute at United Lutheran Seminary has been dedicated to providing theological education to church leaders that is relevant and upbuilding for the African American community.
 If you have a sense God is calling you to be a pastor, to serve as a social justice advocate, Christian educator, chaplain, teacher, or church leader, UTI can equip you with the theological education you need to succeed in your chosen ministry.
 Through programming and courses, UTI provides opportunities for clergy and laypersons to prepare themselves for service as educated leaders of the church.

 The Rev. Dr. Quintin Robertson joined the staff in July 2009 as Director of the Urban Theological Institute.

 The Rev. Wayne E. Croft, Sr., D.Min, PhD., has served as the Jeremiah A. Wright, Sr. Associate Professor of Homiletics and Liturgics in African American Studies since 2011.

 The major event organized by UTI is the annual Preaching With Power series.
 Preaching With Power brings to Philadelphia for a week each March, the finest in African American preaching.
 This series is hosted both on the seminary’s campus and in congregations in the community.